 Teachers, advisors, mentors, and current faculty colleagues are not "arm's length."
-Co-authors and major research collaborators and former faculty colleagues are also not "arm's length" unless the most recent association occurred over 10 years prior to the promotion.
+Co-authors and major research collaborators and former faculty colleagues are also not "arm's length" unless the most recent association occurred 3-5 years prior to the promotion.
 We do not consider letters from persons who have served on a candidate's thesis or dissertation committee to be "arm's length."
 While these kinds of letters can be especially helpful because these letter writers can be presumed to have a good sense of the candidate's work, it is also true that their own reputations are involved in the work being evaluated.
 If such letters are included, they must be in addition to the minimum requirement of six "arm's length" letters (four selected by the unit administrator and two recommended by the candidate).
 Letters from persons who do not know the candidate, but who may have a clear sense of the significance of the candidate's qualifications, are of greater value.

 I encourage educational unit administrators to ask candidates beforehand if there are external reviewers whom they wish to avoid for justifiable concerns about conflicts of interest.
 The unit/college is free to discuss and decide whether or not to accept any or all of the restrictions offered by a candidate.
+Some educational unit administrators report some difficulty in obtaining external reviewers willing to write, so identifying these evaluators early is highly recommended.
+Most educational unit administrators report greater success when reaching out to prospective external evaluators not later than the spring before the dossier submission in late-fall.

-The educational unit administrator (and perhaps the dean) must explain in his or her letter any deviations from the expected norms identified above (e.g., the leading expert in the world within the candidate's field happens to be at a four-year college, or the inclusion of outside evaluators from prestigious baccalaureate institutions is appropriate for a review candidate whose research focuses on the scholarship of pedagogy).
+The educational unit administrator (and perhaps the dean) must explain in their letter any deviations from the expected norms identified above (e.g., the leading expert in the world within the candidate's field happens to be at a four-year college, or the inclusion of outside evaluators from prestigious baccalaureate institutions is appropriate for a review candidate whose research focuses on the scholarship of pedagogy).

 In cases involving the initial appointment of a senior faculty member already holding tenure at the rank of Associate Professor or Professor at an institution comparable to UK, the University has established an expedited review process.
-The modified procedures and policies for expedited reviews can be found at the OFA website: follow the procedures explained online at this link: http://www.uky.edu/ofa/sites/www.uky.edu.ofa/files/uploads/Expediting_Senior_Appointments_8_1_13%20.pdf
+The modified procedures and policies for expedited reviews can be found at the OFA website.
+This process begins with the vetting of a candidate's CV and recommendation letters well in advance of negotiating an offer.